mthees7/wdi_sydney_2_hw/w01/d05/README.md

   - Using `animal-prompt.rb` as a starting point
     - have class discuss what should happen in each method
     - leave `animal-prompt.rb` on board while students begin working on their own
-  - This specification has been written with TDD in mind.
-Use this specification to (re)introduce TDD.

 ###Specification:
 #####Object Specs: